NoamBenSason/Protein-Folding/README.md

 # Protein-Folding

-net_wandb.ipynb - the model and its fitting, with a htper-parameters selection with the 'Weights and Biases' package net.py - same as 'net_wandb.ipynb' in different format train_input.npy - training data train_labels.npy - trasining labels
+net_wandb.ipynb - the model and its fitting, with a hyper-parameters selection using the 'Weights and Biases' package net.py - same as 'net_wandb.ipynb' in different format train_input.npy - training data train_labels.npy - trasining labels